Role of Human Resource or What does an HR do In Company?

 What do Human Resources do?

-To begin with the role of HRM is about developing HR policies and procedures, building a work culture and creating a best workplace for all the employees working in an organization and establishing the fact that that what does an HR do in a company and value its participation.
+To begin with the role of HRM is about developing HR policies and procedures, building a work culture and creating a best workplace for all the employees working in an organization and establishing the fact that what does an HR do in a company and value its participation.
 HRM defines what all activities HR Executive is to carry out such as recruitment, training and performance appraisal of the employees etc. It also talks about the employee’s relationship with their work, whose aim is to bring them all together to develop a successful organization.

 HRM is that part which develops the human aspects of the organization and consistently work to prove that what does an hr can do for the betterment of an employee.
 HRM directly or indirectly contribute in achieving organizational goals.
 Many times, HRM is defined as a method meant to develop potentials in an employee so that they feel satisfied with their work and put their efforts towards achieving the goals of the organization.